Front Page: Tieto Traficom

 Bird strikes

-N.B: For up-to-date information on bird strikes, change language selection to Finnish.
+N.B: For most up-to-date information on bird strikes, change language selection to Finnish.

-Usually bird strikes do not cause any significant dangerous situations, but one bird strike that occurred at Helsinki Airport last year was classified as a serious incident.
-In the case in question, several birds collided with an airliner and its engines during takeoff.
-The pilots reduced the power to one of the engines and landed successfully back at the airport.
+Most bird strikes do not cause significant incidents, and no such incidents were reported last year.
+Last year, one incident at Helsinki Airport was classified as a serious incident when several birds hit a commercial aircraft and its engines during takeoff.
+The pilots reduced the power of the other engine and successfully landed back at the airport.

 Interactive report